 There is a significant difference in the shares of electricity generated by fuel compared to the fuel inputs.
 This is due to the different efficiencies of generating electricity in different processes.
 Generating electricity in traditional thermal power plants using coal, peat or biomass has low efficiency.
 Electricity generated from wind and hydro is 100% efficient.

-Electricity transformation losses accounted for 45% of all fuel inputs in 2017.
-Therefore the electricity generation efficiency was 55%.
-This means that just over a half of all the energy used to generate electricity ends up as electricity.
+Electricity transformation losses accounted for 42% of all fuel inputs in 2018.
+This means that 58% of all the energy used to generate electricity ends up as electricity.

 Primary inputs to electricity generation